Sean Evans (interviewer)

-Sean Evans (born April 26, 1986) is an American YouTuber, interviewer, and producer who is best known for co-creating and hosting the series Hot Ones, in which he interviews celebrities as they eat progressively spicier chicken wings.
+Sean Evans (born April 26, 1986) is an American YouTuber who is best known for co-creating and hosting the series Hot Ones, in which he interviews celebrities as they eat progressively spicier chicken wings.
+In July 2025, Evans was named in Time magazine's inaugural “TIME100 Creators” list - branded by the publication as the 100 most influential digital voices.

 Education and early career

-Born in the Chicago suburb of Evanston, Evans is a 2004 graduate of Crystal Lake Central High School, where he played football and baseball.
+Sean Evans was born in the Chicago suburb of Evanston to Michael Evans and Donna Arthofer.
+He has a brother named Gavin.
+Evans is a 2004 graduate of Crystal Lake Central High School, where he played football and baseball.
 He graduated from the University of Illinois at Urbana–Champaign in 2008 with a Bachelor of Arts degree in broadcast journalism, where a professor suggested he become a weatherman.
 He grew up looking up to the interviewing prowess of Howard Stern, Jimmy Kimmel, David Letterman, and Adam Carolla.
-One of his earliest memories, he says, is his dad taping Letterman during the week and binge-watching them all on a Saturday.
+One of his earliest memories, he says, is his father taping Letterman during the week and binge-watching them all on a Saturday.

-Before working as an interviewer, Evans was a copywriter for the Chicago tourism board, when he started freelancing for Complex Magazine in New Orleans, doing on-screen interviews with celebrities such as 2 Chainz and Steph Curry.
+Before working as an interviewer, Evans was a copywriter for the Chicago tourism board.
+During that time, he freelanced for Complex Magazine, doing on-screen interviews with celebrities such as 2 Chainz and Steph Curry in New Orleans.
 Complex liked his interviews and offered him a full-time job, so he quit his copywriting job and moved to New York a month later.